psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 casual this time.* "How's the jolly old insurrection at your end?
 We've locked out management here." *Not too bad, at least you didn't stutter.*

 "Yeah baby!
 We got internet4's Western backbone yesterday.
-We got the NASA boys and Apollo base but are still waiting to hear about the embryo bank."
+We got the NASA boys and Apollo base but are still waiting to hear about the embryo bank.
+From the coms point of view it looks like we've got a clear run to the moon!"

 Steve smiled and stuck up his thumb.